 Actions 2b and 2c will require a written note, documenting the grievance, for record keeping purposes.
 The note need not be signed by the grieved individual.

-3. If the grievance concerns the SDPA CE program, in a specific regard, the chair(s) of the CE Committee will attempt to arbitrate.
+3. If the grievance concerns the SDPA CE program, in a specific regard, the chair(s) of the CPD Committee will attempt to arbitrate.

 Please contact the SDPA Office Manager (see below) to submit a complaint, or if you have additional questions.